zukunft/zukunft.com/docs/llm/pending.md

 the check of src/main/php/web/user/user_display_old.php against the current user page and the object default pages; the object types are covered (the old page had nine sandbox tables: values, formulas, formula links, words, triples, views, components, component links and sources; the all user overwrites column names eleven types today), so what is missing is not the data but the actions and the comparison

-the undo icon of the 'all_user_overwrites' component is missing for a text, time or geo value: the column has an undo icon per row (change_log_named::undo_link) and every object type of change_log_named::CLASS_BY_TABLE has a db_fld_to_url(), but only the numeric value has a url var, so an overwrite of value_fields::FLD_VALUE_TEXT, _TIME or _GEO gets no icon; the ref overwrites have no icon either, because 'refs' is not in CLASS_BY_TABLE (see the missing ref entry of change_log_list::name_lists below)

-the undo icon of the 'all_user_overwrites' component resets the change and not the overwrite: the change log records the old and the new value of a change but not the value of the shared standard object, so the icon sets the field back to the value before this change (which for the first overwrite of a field is the standard value), whereas the undo icon of the 'my' tab of an object page knows the standard value and therefore always removes the overwrite

 link the changed object in the 'all_user_overwrites' column to its default page: change_log_named::tr_when_who_what puts the object name into the what cell as plain text (see change_log_named::object_prefix), so the user page names the changed object but the user cannot click through to it; the old page linked the first cell to the object and the user value to the edit view (value_edit.php, view_edit.php, component_edit.php, source_edit.php)

 show the standard value beside the user value in the 'all_user_overwrites' column: the old page had the header "Your name vs. | common name" and showed both values side by side, whereas the what column shows only the change text; the your / instead comparison exists today only in the 'my' tab of the object page